 In September 2005, the Malaysia Campus moved to its own purpose-built site in Semenyih, 30km south of Kuala Lumpur.
 Designed to reflect University Park Campus in Nottingham, it is a self-contained, vibrant village situated on an attractive and landscaped 125-acre site.
-We have about 5,000 students and around 700 teaching and administrative staff from all 85 countries.
+We have about 5,500 students and around 600 teaching and administrative staff from all 85 countries.

-The University of Nottingham is proud of its international reputation for world-changing research, a reputation which extends across all of our campuses.
+The University of Nottingham is proud of its international reputation for world-changing research, a reputation that extends across all of our campuses.
 We were rated No. 8 for research power in the latest Research Excellence Framework.
 Our research has a particular focus on addressing the challenges facing Southeast Asia and countries in the Islamic world.
 Over the last few years, research capacity has developed rapidly and an increased number of research grants has been funded from various sources in Malaysia, the EU and the UK, with research funding totalling RM 6 million from the UK’s Newton Fund and the RCUK Global Challenges Research Fund and approximately RM 2 million from Yayasan Sime Darby.

+The Malaysian Qualifications Agency has granted us self-accrediting status, one of only a limited number of universities to be granted such an accolade.
 We offer the best of UK education in an Asian setting.
 Our programmes are identical to those offered at The University of Nottingham in the UK and follow the same quality assurance processes, and students are awarded University of Nottingham degree certificates when they complete their course.

 We provide excellent opportunities for our students to study abroad at our UK and China Campuses, as well as at our many partner universities across the globe, offering inter-campus, international exchange and summer school programmes.

 * July 2016, data source – known destinations of graduates who responded to our graduate destination survey.